 The simplest and most important tip is to use a tripod whenever you’re taking real estate photos.
-This applies to both interior and exterior photos and it will help you avoid the common problem of shaky photos.
-As a result, your photos will appear sharp instead of blurry.
+This applies to both interior and exterior photos and it will help you avoid the common problem of shaky images.

-On top of that, a tripod will help you shoot straight vertical lines and to shoot comfortably at chest level, eye level, or knee level.
+On top of that, a tripod will help you shoot straight vertical lines and comfortably photograph at chest level, eye level, or knee level.

 Shoot in RAW

 Keep in mind that as you’re preparing to take a photo, you only see the scene in the viewfinder.
 Your camera is gathering a lot more information about the photo you’re about to take.

-Pay attention to the focal point
+Pay attention to the focal length

 Open up the blinds and curtains

-This will help you avoid artificial blue or yellow hues that often come as a result of turning on all the lights in a particular room.
+This will help you avoid artificial blue or yellow hues that often come as a result of turning on all the lights on in a particular room.

 Keep the property tidy

 It goes without saying that the property you’re photographing should be kept tidy.
 You might be thinking that it’s not your job to clean up the place.

 Choose interesting angles

-When taking real estate photos avoid taking photos from the corner of the room or from the center.
+When taking real estate photos avoid taking them from the corner of the room or from the center.

 Use a drone for outside photos

-This will help you capture not only the property itself but also its surrounding areas and the neighborhood as well.
+This will help you capture not only the property itself but also its surrounding areas or the neighborhood.